tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 $filter=tags/all(t: not search.in(t, 'motel, cabin'))
 ```

-Find all documents with the word "waterfront".
+Find documents with the word "waterfront".
 This filter query is identical to a [search request](https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents) with `search=waterfront`.

 ```
 $filter=search.ismatchscoring('waterfront')
 ```

-Find all documents with the word "hostel" and rating greater or equal to 4, or documents with the word "motel" and rating equal to 5.
-Notice, this request could not be expressed without the `search.ismatchscoring` function.
+Find documents with the word "hostel" and rating greater or equal to 4, or documents with the word "motel" and rating equal to 5.
+Note, this request could not be expressed without the `search.ismatchscoring` function.

 ```
 $filter=search.ismatchscoring('hostel') and rating ge 4 or search.ismatchscoring('motel') and rating eq 5